Arda-Tufan/Football_Match_Guesser/README.md

 # Football_Match_Guesser
 This python script uses an algorithm based on probability calculation to predict the outcome of a match with a high probability of being correct.
 WARNING!
 THIS SCENARIO CANNOT PREDICT 100% CONSISTENTLY!
+THE BOT USES THE DATA IN THE PREVIOUS SEASON SO IT MAY NOT BE 100% VALID FOR THIS SEASON!
 PLEASE DO NOT BET LARGE AMOUNTS OF MONEY ON MATCHES RELYING ON THIS BOT!
 Please further read if you want more explanation and have a good prediction :)

 # BEFORE YOU START;